Chart Color Schemes

 Infrastructure

-Loganholme - Tanah Merah has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Loganholme - Tanah Merah has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects that may affect this region.
-Notable initiatives include River Gardens Estate - Stage 3 & 4, The Avenues Loganholme, Loganholme District Centre (Bunnings & Retail Expansion), and Loganlea Road Upgrade.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified 16 projects that could affect this region.
+Notable ones include River Gardens Estate - Stage 3 & 4, The Avenues Loganholme, Loganholme District Centre (Bunnings & Retail Expansion), and Loganlea Road Upgrade.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.